Entanglement in two site Bose-Hubbard model: Introduction

 here $\kappa$ is a damping coefficient, $a_k$ and $b_k$ bosonic annihilation operators referring to atoms in the internal states $\vert N_1\rangle$ and $\vert N_2\rangle$, respectively, with one boson in the kth lattice site and $K$ is the number of lattice sites and $H$ is the Hamiltonian for the Bose-Hubbard model which describes the optical lattice.
 In this paper, we are studying the model in the presence of non-linear damping corresponding to the term associated with $\kappa$.

 For solving this master equation we use the techniques of thermo field dynamics and thereby the Hartree-Fock approximation method to convert the two-site Bose-Hubbard model in eq (\ref{mbh}) into a two-mode bosonic system.
-The two-site Bose-Hubbard model is used to study Josephson tunneling between two Bose-Einstein condensates.
+The two-site Bose-Hubbard model is used to study Josephson tunnelling between two Bose-Einstein condensates (BEC).
+This toy model can be used to study the BEC.
 The expectation values of the approximated field is computed self-consistently.
 We solve the master equation (\ref{mbh}) for a small time $t$ so that we get the analytical solution, thereby we compute the decoherence and entanglement properites of the two-mode bosonic system.

 The thermo field dynamics (TFD)\cite{U1,U2,U3,U4,U5} is a finite temperature field theory.
 It is applied to many branches in high energy physics \cite{U2} and many-body systems \cite{U5}.
 The thermo field dynamics is used to solve the master equation by in presence of Kerr medium \cite{vs1,vs2} using disentanglement theorem for any arbitrary initial conditions.
 This formalism, presented in ref \cite{vs1,vs2,kap,vs3,vs4} has two sailent features, first, solving the master equation is reduced to solving a Schr\"odinger equation, thus all the techniques available to solve the Schr\"odinger equation are applicable here.
 Second, the thermal coherent state under the master equation evolution goes over to a thermal coherent state.